-- The Board of Directors is focused on enhancing diversity, equity and inclusion.
-Management frequently presents to the Human Resources Committee of the Board of Directors (the "Human Resources Committee") on progress around diversity, equity and inclusion initiatives. - Our Board of Directors established the Social Responsibility Committee to oversee our Corporate Social Responsibility ("CSR") strategy, initiatives and execution related to ESG practices. - The Board of Directors focuses on broad risk oversight practices, including CSR, cybersecurity, data privacy, legal and regulatory matters, and other critical evolving areas. - The Board of Directors regularly reviews our governance practices.
-Over the years, on its own initiative, our Board of Directors has made adjustments to our corporate governance practices as we have matured as a public company, such as changing from a Board of Directors with three-year staggered terms for each director, to one-year terms. - Independent directors conduct regular executive sessions. - Our directors maintain open communication and strong working relationships among themselves and have regular access to management. - The Board of Directors conducts a robust annual Board of Directors and committee self-assessment process. - The Board of Directors has related-party transaction standards for any direct or indirect involvement of a director in the company's business activities. - Our non-employee directors are required to hold shares of our common stock pursuant to our Stock Ownership Guidelines for our non-employee directors.
+- A majority of our directors are independent (six out of eight current directors). - Our Lead Independent Director is elected annually, to serve and function separately from the Chairman of the Board of Directors. - All committees of the Board of Directors are composed of independent directors, with the exception of the Social Responsibility Committee. - The Board of Directors is focused on enhancing diversity, equity and inclusion.
+Management frequently presents to the Human Resources Committee of the Board of Directors on progress around diversity, equity and inclusion initiatives. - The Social Responsibility Committee oversees our Corporate Social Responsibility ("CSR") strategy, initiatives and execution related to ESG practices. - The Board of Directors focuses on broad risk oversight practices, including CSR, cybersecurity, data privacy, legal and regulatory matters, and other critical evolving areas. - The Board of Directors regularly reviews our governance practices.
+Over the years, on its own initiative, the Board of Directors has made adjustments to our corporate governance practices as we have matured as a public company, such as changing from a Board of Directors with three-year staggered terms for each director, to one-year terms. - Following feedback from our stockholders at our 2022 annual meeting of stockholders (the "2022 Annual Meeting") on supermajority voting, the Board of Directors has recommended that our stockholders adopt an amendment (the "Majority Voting Amendment") to our current amended and restated certificate of incorporation (the "Current Certificate") in order to remove the supermajority voting requirement in our Current Certificate.
+The Board of Directors has also approved amended and restated bylaws (the "Restated Bylaws"), which shall become effective contingent upon and subject to the effectiveness of the filing of the Majority Voting Amendment with the Delaware Secretary of State after its adoption by our stockholders, to remove the supermajority voting requirement in our current amended and restated bylaws (the "Current Bylaws").
+Information regarding this proposal can be found under the section titled "Proposal Four Adoption of an Amendment to the Current Certificate to Remove the Supermajority Voting Requirement." - · Independent directors conduct regular executive sessions. - Our directors maintain open communication and strong working relationships among themselves and have regular access to management. - The Board of Directors conducts a robust annual Board of Directors and committee self-assessment process - The Board of Directors has related-party transaction standards for any direct or indirect involvement of a director in our business activities. - Our non-employee directors are required to hold shares of our common stock pursuant to our Stock Ownership Guidelines for our non-employee directors.